+Qase 2:17-cv-00903-WBS-KJN Document 135-1 Filed 08/18/23 Page 48 of 49
-Third, the balance of harms favors Defendants.
-While a stay will delay the relief that Plaintiffs seek in this action, acquisition of LCMs has been unlawful for nearly two decades; any additional delay pending appeal would be comparatively minor and would preserve the status quo until this matter is finally resolved.
-While any delay in the enjoyment of a constitutional right will involve a burden to those who wish to exercise it, if a judgment issued by this Court in Plaintiffs' favor is affirmed on appeal, any such burden would be relatively modest in comparison to the substantial burden that will be imposed on the

-State if the acquisition of new LCMs is permitted during the appeal.

-Fourth, the public interest strongly favors staying any judgment pending appeal.
-A stay pending appeal will preserve the status quo involving an important public-safety law that has been in effect for nearly two decades while the Ninth Circuit considers this complex Second Amendment challenge.
+1 effectively defeating the purpose of the law even if it were later upheld on appeal.
+See Matthew 2 Green, Gun Groups: More Than a Million High-Capacity Magazines Flooded California During 3 Weeklong Ban Suspension, KQED.org, Apr.
+12, 2019, available at https://bit.ly/3wfinEU.
+4 Additionally, Defendants suffer irreparable harm when a duly enacted law is enjoined from 5 enforcement during an appeal if the law is ultimately sustained.
+6 Third, the balance of harms favors Defendants.
+While a stay will delay the relief that 7 Plaintiffs seek in this action, acquisition of LCMs has been unlawful for nearly two decades; any 8 additional delay pending appeal would be comparatively minor and would preserve the status quo 9 until this matter is finally resolved.
+While any delay in the enjoyment of a constitutional right will 10 involve a burden to those who wish to exercise it, if a judgment issued by this Court in Plaintiffs' 11 favor is affirmed on appeal, any such burden would be relatively modest in comparison to the 12 substantial burden that will be imposed on the State if the acquisition of new LCMs is permitted 13 during the appeal.
+14 Fourth, the public interest strongly favors staying any judgment pending appeal.
+A stay 15 pending appeal will preserve the status quo involving an important public-safety law that has 16 been in effect for nearly two decades while the Ninth Circuit considers this complex Second 17 Amendment challenge.
 See Boland v.
 Bonta, Dkt.
 No. 7, Case No. 23-55276 (9th Cir.
 Apr.
-3, 2023) (granting the Attorney General's motion for an emergency stay where the district court had granted a preliminary injunction enjoining enforcement of certain requirements in the Unsafe Handgun Act but had not stayed its ruling pending appeal (instead only staying the case to allow time for the State to seek a stay from the Ninth Circuit)).

-CONCLUSION

-For the foregoing reasons, the Court should deny Plaintiffs' summary judgment motion on all claims and grant judgment in Defendants' favor; or grant Defendants' application under Federal Rule of Civil Procedure 56(d) to defer consideration of Plaintiffs' motion for summary judgment or deny it, or to allow time for Defendants engage in discovery.

-dase 2:17-cv-00903-WBS-KJN Document 125-1 Filed 05/01/23 Page 66 of 66 1 Dated: May 1, 2023 Respectfully submitted, 2 ROB BONTA Attorney General of California 3 MARK R. BECKINGTON Supervising Deputy Attorney 4 General JOHN D. ECHEVERRIA 5 Deputy Attorney General 6 7 /s/ Robert L. Meyerhoff 8 ROBERT L. MEYERHOFF Deputy Attorney General 9 Attorneys for Defendants Rob Bonta in his official capacity 10 as Attorney General of the State of California and 11 Allison Mendoza in her Official Capacity as Director 12 of the Bureau of Firearms 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28
+3, 18 2023) (granting the Attorney General's motion for an emergency stay where the district court had 19 granted a preliminary injunction enjoining enforcement of certain requirements in the Unsafe 20 Handgun Act but had not stayed its ruling pending appeal (instead only staying the case to allow 21 time for the State to seek a stay from the Ninth Circuit)).
+22 CONCLUSION 23 For the foregoing reasons, the Court should deny Plaintiffs' summary judgment motion on 24 all claims, grant Defendants' counter-motion for summary judgment, and enter judgment in 25 Defendants' favor.
+26 // dase 2:17-cv-00903-WBS-KJN Document 135-1 Filed 08/18/23 Page 49 of 49 Respectfully submitted, Dated: August 18, 2023 ROB BONTA Attorney General of California MARK Ř. BECKINGTON Supervising Deputy Attorney General JOHN D. ECHEVERRIA Deputy Attorney General /s/ Robert L. Meyerhoff ROBERT L. MEYERHOFF Deputy Attorney General Attorneys for Defendants Rob Bonta in his official capacity as Attorney General of the State of California and Allison Mendoza in her Official Capacity as Director of the Bureau of Firearms